By default, the software will restrict employee and employer contributions, into a money purchase account, as follows:

 Even when one chooses to override the usual restriction on pension contributions, earned income/pensionable earnings continues to represent a statutory cap on employee contributions, and this applies regardless of any unused annual allowance to be 'carried forward' from previous years, in accordance with legislation.
 With regard to employer contributions, on the other hand, there is no such restriction.

-Earned income (‘Salary’ plus ‘Bonus/Commissions’), entered via the Employment screen, defines one’s relevant earnings, for the purpose of pension contributions.
-Without supporting earnings, entered via the Employment screen, pension contributions are limited to £3,600 per annum.
+Earned income (‘Salary’ plus ‘Bonus/Commissions’), entered as Employment income, defines one’s relevant earnings, for the purpose of pension contributions.
+Without supporting earnings, entered as Employment income, pension contributions are limited to £3,600 per annum.

 The consequences of exceeding the annual contribution allowance (where the restriction has been lifted, and is not mitigated by any ‘carry forward’ allowance) depend upon the value of the respective employee and employer contributions, as follows: